jKyuery/discord-bot/README.md

 # Unknown Bot
-Discord bot used for multipurpose functionality (see todo below)
+Discord bot used for multipurpose functionality (see todo below) for a specific open world ARPG game

 # TODO